Zhengjin-Wang/seu-lex-yacc/README.md

-## seu-lex-yacc: a programming lab of seu
+## seu-lex-yacc: a compiling programming lab of seu